System Vulnerabilities

 Is LiquidFiles vulnerable to CVE-YYYY-XXXX?

-Regardless if LiquidFiles is currently vulnerable or not, the only thing you can do is to enable automatic system security updates to stay protected.
+Regardless if LiquidFiles is currently vulnerable or not, the most important thing you can do is to enable automatic system security updates to stay protected.
+You can also enable an Ubuntu Pro license for additional security coverage.

-The only thing you can do to stay protected long term is to enable automatic system security updates in Admin → System → Updates.
+The most important thing you can do to stay protected long term is to enable automatic system security updates in Admin → System → Updates.
 This is the default and recommended setting:

 This will ensure that your system is up-to-date with the latest application and security updates and is the safest way to run LiquidFiles.
 When Ubuntu releases security updates, they will be installed nightly.
 LiquidFiles application updates will be installed about a week after an update has been released to give extra protection should an issue be detected shortly after release.